 Wondering when to pick apples?
 Apple season is in full swing!
 Everyone is wondering which apples are in season and when is the best time to go apple picking in local orchards.

 The month of September is generally the best time of year to pick apples.
-While different varieties of apples ripen at different times, and the climate varies the harvest from year to year, early fall is almost always a reliable time to go apple picking.
-Early varieties like Gala and McIntosh are ready from late August to mid-September in most temperate apple-growing climates.
+While different varieties of apples ripen at different times, and the climate varies the harvest from year to year, early fall is almost always a reliable time for harvesting apples.
+Early varieties like Gala apples and McIntosh are ready from late August to mid-September in most temperate apple-growing climates.
 Mid-season varieties like Granny Smith and Fuji are ready in late September to early October.
 Late varieties like Cripps Pink and Fuji ripen in late October-November (perfect for late apple-picking trips).

 Since the timing of apple season varies from year to year, it’s helpful to watch the apples for signs of ripening.
 Read on to learn about how to tell if an apple is ripe and ready for picking.

 Apple ripening depends on many factors, including the cultivar of apple and the weather during the growing season.
 While annual patterns are well established, farmers don’t set an exact harvest date for their crops.
 Apple growers observe the ripening apples for maturity before making the decision about when to harvest them.